Ashokpal24/Vendor_management_system/README.md

 #### Description

-Returns the detailed in of specified vendor in url.
+Returns detailed information of specified vendor specified by vendor_id in URL.

 #### Request